Mythri02/superkart/README.md

-The 1.html file is the static website ocde and the  login html is the login page
+The 1.html file is the static website code and the  login html is the login page